 A legislative body may meet in closed session with its negotiator to discuss the purchase, sale, exchange, or lease of real property by or for the local agency.
 A "lease" includes a lease renewal or renegotiation.
-The purpose is to grant authority to the legislative body's negotiator on price and terms of payment.15 Caution should be exercised to limit discussion to price and terms of payment without straying to other related issues such as site design, architecture, or other aspects of the project for which the transaction is contemplated.16
+The purpose is to grant authority to the legislative body's negotiator on price and terms of payment.24 Caution should be exercised to limit discussion to price and terms of payment without straying to other related issues, such as site design, architecture, or other aspects of the project for which the transaction is contemplated.25

 - Q. May other terms of a real estate transaction, aside from price and terms of payment, be addressed in closed session? - A. No. However, there are differing opinions over the scope of the phrase "price and terms of payment" in connection with real estate closed sessions.
-Many agency attorneys believe that any term that directly affects the economic value of the transaction falls within the ambit of "price and terms of payment."
+Many agency attorneys argue that any term that directly affects the economic value of the transaction falls within the ambit of "price and terms of payment."
 Others take a narrower, more literal view of the phrase.

 The agency's negotiator may be a member of the legislative body itself.
-Prior to the closed session, or on the agenda, the legislative body must identify its negotiator, the real property that the negotiations may concern and the names of the persons with whom its negotiator may negotiate.17
+Prior to the closed session, or on the agenda, the legislative body must identify its negotiators, the real property that the negotiations may concern,26 and the names of the parties with whom its negotiator may negotiate.27

-After real estate negotiations are concluded, the approval and substance of the agreement must be reported.
+After real estate negotiations are concluded, the approval and substance of the agreement must be publicly reported.
 If its own approval makes the agreement final, the body must report in open session at the public meeting during which the closed session is held.
-If final approval rests with another party, the local agency must report the approval as soon as informed of it.
-Once final, the substance of the agreement must be disclosed to anyone who inquires.
+If final approval rests with another party, the local agency must report the approval and the substance of the agreement upon inquiry by any person as soon as the agency is informed of it.28